ManthanoAI/guidelines/4_Docker/readme.md

    - `USER` set the user for the image
      - `USER USER[:GROUP]` or `UID[:GID]`

    - [Other layers](https://docs.docker.com/engine/reference/builder) which are not discussed: `WORKDIR` `ARG` `ONBUILD` `STOPSIGNAL` `HEALTHCHECK` `SHELL`

 ## Docker-Commands

 ### Images

-- see a list of all images:
+- see a list of all images

    `docker images`

-- run specific image:
+- run specific image

    `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]`

-- delete a specific image:
+- delete a specific image

   - remove by id: `docker rmi IMAGEID`